-5.18 The WTS seeks to enhance the employability of job seekers who have difficulties in finding jobs.
+5.21 The WTS seeks to enhance the employability of job seekers who have difficulties in finding jobs.
 There is no age limit for applicants.
 During the one-month work-trial without employer-employee relationship, participants take up jobs offered by participating organisations.
-With effect from 1 May 2019, the amount of work trial allowance has been raised and the scheme has expanded to cover part-time posts.
 On completion of the one-month full-time work trial, the maximum allowance payable to each participant is \$8,300, while the allowance for part-time work trial is calculated at an hourly rate of \$49.
 Of this allowance, \$500 are contributed by the participating organisation.
-In 2019, a total of 227 job seekers were placed into work trials.
+In 2020, a total of 320 job seekers were placed into work trials.